Envision-AI/Envision-AI-Assignment/README.md

 - README file should be in a way that lets us run the project with as little modifications as possible.

-PS: Feel free to change the provided code if needed.
+PS: You will need to change the provided code to get the best performance.

 # Setup